Graphight/VS-PatternBuilder/README.md

 ## Usage

-1. Enter a creative world
+**Creative Mode**:
+1. Type `.pb on` to enable building mode
+2. Walk forward - patterns will be placed ahead of you
+3. Switch patterns with `.pb slot <number>`
+4. No materials consumed from inventory

+**Survival Mode**:
+1. Gather blocks needed for your pattern (check with `.pb info`)
 2. Type `.pb on` to enable building mode
-3. Walk forward - patterns will be placed ahead of you
+3. Walk forward - blocks consumed from inventory as you build
-4. Switch patterns with `.pb slot <number>`
+4. Use wildcard patterns (`game:soil-*`) for flexibility
+5. Auto-disables when out of materials (shows clear message)

+**Tips**:
-5. Edit pattern JSON files in the config directory
+- Edit pattern JSON files in the config directory
-6. Reload patterns with `.pb reload`
+- Reload patterns with `.pb reload` after editing
+- Use `.pb info` to see current pattern details and material requirements
+- Walking over existing patterns won't waste materials

 ## Pattern Modes